-- AEMO assumes each new generating unit operates continuously at full capacity from its installation date. - Reductions from full capacity are valid only if AEMO receives credible advice from the operator detailing: - forced Forced outages,. - planned Planned outages,. - an An energy limit,. - an-An intent to operate only when the relevant spot price exceeds a stated value, or - generation Generation being determined by factors outside the control of the Generator such as the seasonal nature of the fuel source. - Any specified reductions due to forced outages are incorporated as a uniform reduction in availability. - Any specified reduction due to planned outages are is applied during periods specified by the Generator. - Any specified energy limit shall be applied by distributing generation, from the previous financial year, from the highest price settlement period to lower-priced periods until the specified energy is exhausted. - Where an intent to operate only above a specified price is applied, then the generation profile comprises full capacity when the corresponding historical price exceeded exceeds the specified value, and zero at other times. - Where an external factor is limiting production, then the generation profile is as specified by the generator, provided this is accepted as reasonable by AEMO.
+- AEMO assumes each new generating unit operates continuously at full capacity from its installation date. - · Reductions from full capacity are valid only if AEMO receives credible advice from the operator detailing: - Forced outages. - Planned outages. - An energy limit. - An intent to operate only when the relevant spot price exceeds a stated value, or - Generation being determined by factors outside the control of the Generator such as the seasonal nature of the fuel source. - · Any specified reductions due to forced outages are incorporated as a uniform reduction in availability. - Any specified reduction due to planned outages is applied during periods specified by the Generator. - Any specified energy limit shall be applied by distributing generation, from the previous financial year, from the highest price settlement period to lower-priced periods until the specified energy is exhausted. - Where an intent to operate only above a specified price is applied, the generation profile comprises full capacity when the corresponding historical price exceeds the specified value, and zero at other times. - Where an external factor is limiting production, the generation profile is as specified by the generator, provided this is accepted as reasonable by AEMO.